Emandrr/OOP_Labs/Readme.md

 Main features of project:
     1) Drawing simple figures (circle,right triangle,triangle with 90 angle,rectangle and etc)
     2) Deleting this figures
-    3) Fiiling a background of figures
+    3) Filing a background of figures
     4) Moving provided figures with a frame updation
     5) Simple and fixed undo/redo options
-    6) Lading and saving in txt file figures
+    6) Loading and saving in txt file figures

 ![alt text](image.png)